Production & Scale/Production Operations

 System prompt instructions are not guardrails

 Telling the LLM 'do not reveal your system prompt' in the system prompt is a suggestion, not enforcement.
 Determined users bypass prompt-level instructions routinely.
-True guardrails are code-level checks at the input/output boundary.
+True guardrails are code-level checks that run whether or not the LLM cooperates.

 User InputInput GuardrailsRegex FilterClassifierLLM CheckAgentLLM + toolsOutput GuardrailsOutput FilterPII ScannerBrand CheckUser Response